priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 <div class="mck-user-ol-status n-vis" data-mck-id='PUT_OTHER_USERID_HERE'></div>
 ```

-Step 13: Topic or product based conversation (BUYER/SELLER CHAT) (optional):
+Step 13: Topic or product based conversation (BUYER/SELLER CHAT) (optional) :-

-required attributes on chat button ro anchor tag -
+These are attributes requires on chat button or anchor tag -

-Class Attribute - applozic-wt-launcher
+Class Attribute - **applozic-wt-launcher**

-Data Attriutes - data-mck-id ** , **data-mck-name and data-mck-topicid
+Data Attriutes - **mck-id, mck-name** and **mck-topicid*

 Example-
 ```
 <a href="#" class="applozic-wt-launcher" data-mck-id="PUT_USERID_HERE" data-mck-name="PUT_DISPLAYNAME_HERE" data-mck-topicid="PUT_TOPICID_HERE">CHAT ON TOPIC</a>
 ```
-Define callback function in your code to return topic(product) details on basis of topicId ( detail should be in same JSON format as given below) -
+Define callback function in your code to return topic(product) details on basis of topicId ( detail should be in same JSON format as given below) :-

 ```
 function getTopicDetail(topicId)